- Steering

 When I look at him [Edward Heath] and he looks at me, I don't feel that it is a man looking at a woman.
 More like a woman being looked at by another woman.
 (1979)

-If I lose, I will be out tomorrow. (on the eve of the 1979 election)
+If I lose, I will be out tomorrow. (on the eve of the 1979 election)and finally

 We should not expect the State to appear in the guise of an extravagant God fairy at every christening, a loquacious companion at every stage of life's journey, the unknown mourner at every funeral.
 (Source)